Thai-style chicken

 - Lime wedges and cilantro (optional, for serving)

-- 1/2 cup store-bought peanut sauce (such as Thai Kitchen or San-J)
+- 1/2 cup peanut sauce (such as Thai Kitchen or San-J)

-- 1–2 tbsp warm water or low-sodium chicken broth (to thin if needed)
+- 2 tbsp chicken broth (to thin if needed)

 Directions